cappscolton/ela-platform/README.md

 Cloudflare Pages builds and deploys each commit to this repo.
 [Setup](https://kit.svelte.dev/docs/adapter-cloudflare) takes 15 minutes.
 100,000 free requests / day.

+I use [this](https://community.cloudflare.com/t/add-pnpm-to-pre-installed-cloudflare-pages-tools/288514/5) for pnpm on Cloudflare Pages

 Tail Prod logs with:

 ```bash